An Eternal Teenager and a Father Figure

 7:99 Or did they feel secure against Allah’s Scheming?
 For none feels secure from Allah’s Scheming save the losing people.

-If God had chosen not to spend an eternity without indulging in that anger soothing ultimately relaxing activity that is being intimate with someone you care for, would His choice of partners have been the same as that of His last and greatest Messenger?
+If God had chosen not to spend an eternity without indulging in that anger soothing ultimately relaxing activity that is being intimate with someone you care for, would His choice of partners have been the same as that of His Messenger?

 I was with the Prophet in a Ghazwa (Military Expedition) and my camel was slow and exhausted.
 The Prophet came up to me and said, "O Jabir."